itsjesushx/TheSushiRoles/README.md

 - **Map:** The map can be changed inside a lobby.
 - **Maximum Number Of Meetings:** You can set the maximum number of meetings that can be called in total (Every player still has personal maximum of buttons, but if the maximum number of meetings is reached you can't use your meetings even if you have some left.
 Impostor and Jackal meetings also count).
 - **Allow Skips On Emergency Meetings:** If set to false, there will not be a skip button in emergency meetings.
 If a player does not vote, they'll vote themself.
 - **Hide Player Names:** Hides the names of all players that have role which is unknown to you.
 Team Lovers/Impostors/Jackal still see the names of their teammates.
-Impostors can also see the name of the Spy and everyone can still see the age of the mini.
+Impostors can also see the name of the Spy.
 - **Allow Parallel MedBay Scans:** Allows players to perform their MedBay scans at the same time.
 - **Shield Last Game First Kill** The first killed player of the previous round will be shielded for all players visible until the first meeting.
 - **Finish Tasks Before Haunting Or Zooming Out ** The zoom out function as well as haunting will be hidden for the player until all their tasks are finished